S0ul-Sh3ll/Cybersecurity-Writeups/THM/Services-Writeup.md

 80/tcp    open  http                   # web server Microsoft IIS 10.0         # can try directory enumeration, and other web attacks
 88/tcp    open  kerberos-sec           # kerberos (handles authentication tickets)     # Username Enumeration for kerbrute > kerberoasting/asreproasting > cracking hash
 135/tcp   open  msrpc
-139/tcp   open  netbios-ssn            # smb                                         # check for null session, anonymous access, shares enumeration
-389/tcp   open  ldap
+139/tcp   open  netbios-ssn            # smb      # check for null session, anonymous access, shares enumeration 389/tcp   open  ldap
-445/tcp   open  microsoft-ds           # microsoft-ds                                         # check for null session, anonymous access, shares enumeration
-464/tcp   open  kpasswd5
+445/tcp   open  microsoft-ds           # microsoft-ds   # check for null session, anonymous access, shares enumeration 464/tcp   open  kpasswd5
 593/tcp   open  http-rpc-epmap
 636/tcp   open  ldapssl
 3268/tcp  open  globalcatLDAP
 3269/tcp  open  globalcatLDAPssl       # LDAP (handles directory lookups) 3389/tcp  open  ms-wbt-server          # Remote Desktop Protocol, which allows administrators to log in with a GUI. # only login with valid credentials, do not brute force
 5985/tcp  open  wsman
 9389/tcp  open  adws
 47001/tcp open  winrm                  # Windows Remote Management, Windows version of SSH    # if you can't login to rdp, try this
 ```

 ## 🎯 Phase 2: Finding Our Way In
-While you can—and absolutely should—explore the other open ports for practice, I'm am going to focus on the most direct path into this machine.
+While you can and absolutely should explore the other open ports for practice, We are going to focus on the most direct path into this machine.

 Since we know this is an Active Directory environment named `services.local`, our immediate goal is to find valid domain usernames.
 If we can get a list of real users, we can attempt an attack called **AS-REP Roasting** (a technique where we look for users that don't require pre-authentication so we can try to crack their password hashes offline).